olegperegudov/computer-vision/cat dogs classifier/README.md

 # how to run the project:

-- you can run it as is at kaggle.
-Just turn on gpu and run all.
+- you can run it as is at kaggle: https://www.kaggle.com/gobsan/cats-vs-dogs-bbox-localization?scriptVersionId=60241375 Just turn on gpu and run all.
 Should take ~9 mins.
 Or...
 - clone or dl repo from git
 - you will need all the data unpacked inside 'data' folder.
-Can be downloaded here: https://www.kaggle.com/gobsan/cats-vs-dogs-bbox
+Can be downloaded here: https://www.kaggle.com/gobsan/cats-and-dogs-bbox
 - install all the dependencies (poetry)
 - from within the 'src' folder, run 'df_preparation.py'.
 It will create 'input folder' and place a df inside it
 - run 'classification_engine.py' for classification model or 'localization_engine.py' for localization model.
 Models will be places inside checkpoint folder (will be created if doesn't exist)